ColinKennedy/rez_developer_packages/rez_lint/README.md

 ]
 ```

-If they sorted the list above, it'd be plain as day that a requirement was posted twice.
+If they sorted the list above, it'd be plain as day that a requirement
-In this case, "dependency_here".
+was posted twice. n this case, "dependency_here" has 2 entries, when
+there should only be one.

 ```python
 requires = [